3dbeb41841bfbfcc24d55143816cf7f1/command-line/mike-lesson.md

 * Automation: you can create scripts that run a series of UNIX commands.

 ### Some TERMinology

-* Terminal - the application that presents a command line interface to the user.
+* __Terminal__ : a program on a MAC that launches a window from which we can work with the computer via a command line interface (CLI).
-* Shell - a command line interpreter that executes the commands that the user types.
-Common shells are sh, bsh, csh, ksh, bash, and zsh (we will be using bash in this class)
+* __Command Line Interface__ : an text-based User Interface for typing text commands and reading text results
+* __REPL__ : a program that interacts with the user via a _R_ead, _E_valuate, _P_rint, _L_oop.
+The REPL offers a prompt to the user where the user enters a command.
+Then the REPL _R_eads the command, _E_valuates (interprets and executes) the command, _P_rints the results, and _L_oops (thus displaying the prompt to the user again.
+REPL's are the ultimate servants waiting to do whatever you command them to do!
+* __Shell__ : a REPL that offers a set of general purpose commands for computer administration, launching programs, process management, and file system management.
+Just as we have many programming languages we can choose from, there are many shells as well.
+Common shells are `sh`, `bsh`, `csh`, `ksh`, `bash`, and `zsh`.
+We will be using the `bash` shell in this class.
+  - `sh` or Bourne Shell: the original shell still used on UNIX systems and in UNIX-related environments.
+  - `bash` or Bourne Again shell: the standard GNU shell, intuitive and flexible.
+Probably most advisable for beginning users while being at the same time a powerful tool for the advanced and professional user.
+  - `csh` or C shell: the syntax of this shell resembles that of the C programming language.
+Sometimes asked for by programmers.
+  - `tcsh` or TENEX C shell: a superset of the common C shell, enhancing user-friendliness and speed.
+That is why some also call it the Turbo C shell.
+  - `ksh` or the Korn shell: sometimes appreciated by people with a UNIX background.
+A superset of the Bourne shell.
+  - `zsh`: another popular shell that is derived from the Bourne Shell.

 * Process - a program that is currently running on the computer
 * Application - a program that consists of one or more processes

+> Generally speaking a process may be running in the background while an Application (which consists of one or more processes) has a visible UI.

 ## The BASH Shell

+## prompt
+* customizing your prompt
+* liquid prompt

+## env variables
+* PATH
+* the `path` command

+## scripts

+## interacting with the file system
+* ls, cd, mkdir, pwd, rmdir, touch, rm

+## managing processes
+* ps, top, Activity Monitor

+## file permissions
+* chown, chmod, rwx
+* permissions for directories vs. files

-* Important configuration files
+## Important configuration files
-  - ~/.bash_profile
+* ~/.bash_profile
-  - ~/.bashrc
+* ~/.bashrc

-* Why 2 files?
+Why 2 files?

-  - .bash_profile is executed for login shells
+* .bash_profile is executed for login shells
-  - .bashrc is executed for interactive non-login shells
+* .bashrc is executed for interactive non-login shells

 NOTE: files that begin with a dot are considered `hidden` files in that they are not commonly viewed by the user.
 You can always view them if needed with the `ls -a` command.

 ## Command line basics
   * UNIX command format: `command --flag1 --flag2 arguments`
   * The PATH
-    - the `which` command vs. the BASH `type` command
+    - the `which` command vs. the BASH `type -a` command
     - `alias which='type -a`
   * Pipes and Redirection
     - `echo "Hello, WDI" > greeting.txt`